Sazpaimon/bloop/docs/api/public.rst

     .. attribute:: dynamo_name

         The name of this index in DynamoDB.
-Defaults to the index's :data:`~GlobalSecondaryIndex.model_name`.
+Defaults to the index's :data:`~GlobalSecondaryIndex.name`.

     .. attribute:: hash_key